Careers with Bell

 Mental Health Services

-Minimum requirements: Associate degree in social science or college credits in social science or two years human service experience.
-Must be at least 21 years old, possess valid driver’s license, insurable driving record, and have reliable transportation.
-Current physical and Mantoux (TB) test required.
+Minimum requirements: one year of college credits in social science or one-year human service experience.
+Must be at least 21 years old, possess valid driver’s license, insurable driving record and have reliable transportation.
 PA State Police background check.

 Minimum requirements: one year of college credits in social science, or one-year human service experience.
 Must be at least 21 years old, possess a valid driver’s license, insurable driving record, and have reliable transportation.
 Current physical and Mantoux (TB) test required.
 PA State Police background check.